View Space: Learning Representation across Arbitrary Graphs: Representation Learning Across Graphs

-We define \revised{\emph{fully inductive node representation learning} (FI-NRL)} as the task of learning a \revised{representation} function $\Psi(\mX,\mA)=\mZ$ that can map any graph of arbitrary number of nodes, edges, or features to a set of node representations. \revised{ This formulation allows downstream, dataset-specific predictors to be trained directly on the resulting representations \(\mZ\), separating representation learning from task-specific modeling.
-Formally, a representation function $\Psi$ must satisfy
+We define \revised{\emph{fully inductive node representation learning} (FI-NRL)} as learning a \revised{representation} function $\Psi(\mX,\mA)=\mZ$ that can map any unseen graph to node representations that jointly encode node features and graph structure in a latent space.
+A fully inductive function $\Psi$ must satisfy

+ensuring that $\Psi$ operates on graphs with arbitrary numbers of nodes $N$ and arbitrary feature dimensionalities $F$, where the adjacency matrix encodes graph connectivity.

-requiring $\Psi$ to be operate on graphs with both arbitrary numbers of nodes $N$ and feature dimensionality $F$.
-We introduce two conditions that guarantee a function satisfies this requirement.}
+This formulation allows dataset-specific, lightweight predictors to be trained directly on the learned representations $\mZ$, while the representation function $\Psi$ is shared across arbitrary graphs.
+We next introduce two requirements that guarantee a function $\Psi$ is fully inductive.